MythicAgents/Athena/README.md

 Athena can act as an egress channel over the `websocket` profile.
 This is the recommended profile to use when making use of the SOCKS5 functionality.

 ### Slack
-Athena can communicate over a slack channels.
+Athena can communicate over slack channels.

+Note: Due to slack API rate limiting, the number of agents that can be executed at once using a specific workspace/token combination is limited.
+A lower sleeptime supports more agents.

+### Discord
+Athen can communicate over discord channels.

 Note: Due to slack API rate limiting, the number of agents that can be executed at once using a specific workspace/token combination is limited.
 A lower sleeptime supports more agents.